Concert Pianist

 On Grieg’s Piano Concerto in A Minor:

-he makes Lang Lang resemble a stone!
+“I had never heard Christopher Johnson before, but he is exciting to watch.
+Head thrown back, arms raised in triumph, he makes Lang Lang resemble a stone!
 He made the Grieg sing, has a terrific technique, and, along with conductor Hong, obviously enjoyed the opportunity of giving unalloyed joy in the church.”

 — Harry Rolnick, CONCERTONET (New York)

 “It took nothing more to merit all these superlatives than his handling of Beethoven’s “Waldstein Sonata.”
 His supple fingers easily grasped the segments with filigree over a stern bass.
 His passagework and hand-over-hand manipulations immaculate, he observed keenly the architecture of this demanding piece and performed it with affection, underscoring the delicate sections as well as the volcanic outbursts.
-Frankly, though I treasure the recording of Maurizio Pollini, I certainly could not rate his interpretation above Johnson’s
+Frankly, though I treasure the recording of Maurizio Pollini, I certainly could not rate his interpretation above Johnson’s”

 — Robert H. Newall, THE ELLSWORTH AMERICAN (Maine’s Largest Weekly Newspaper)